Maa Bhuvaneshwari: The Mahavidya Who Holds the Universe

-The meaning of Maa Bhuvaneshwari is simple yet deep.
-“Bhuvana” means worlds or existence, and “Ishwari” means the divine feminine ruler.
-She is the Goddess who pervades all realms, physical and subtle.
+The name Bhuvaneshwari comes from two Sanskrit words.
+Bhuvana means worlds or planes of existence, and Ishwari means the divine feminine ruler.
+Together, the name means the Goddess who rules and pervades all worlds.

 Maa-Bhuvaneshwari